Gospel of Matthew: Author and date

-According to church tradition originating with Papias of Hierapolis (c.
-60–130 AD), it was written by Matthew, the companion of Jesus, but the large majority view the gospel as an anonymous composition instead, though the "traditional authorship still has its defenders."
-It is possible that the gospel incorporates a lost prior source attributable to Matthew.
-Regardless, the gospel was attributed to Matthew very early, and was highly popular in the early church, and most scholars today argue that the Gospel of John, often attributed to the beloved disciple, used it and the other Synoptics as a source.
-Most scholars hold that it was written in the last quarter of the first century by a male Jew who stood on the margin between traditional and nontraditional Jewish values and who was familiar with technical legal aspects of scripture being debated in his time.
+Papias of Hierapolis (c.
+60–130 AD), who had met the Elder and the daughters of Philip the Evangelist, attributed the gospel to Matthew, an apostle and companion of Jesus.
+Most scholars view it as an anonymous composition, as was common for biographies, such as those of Plutarch and Suetonius which were originally anonymous, though the traditional authorship "still has its defenders."
+It is possible that this gospel incorporates a prior source by Matthew.
+In any case, it was attributed to Matthew very early and was highly popular in the early church.
+Most contemporary scholars argue that the Gospel of John, which is traditionally attributed to the Beloved Disciple, knew and used the Synoptic Gospels, and a growing number of scholars argue that the Gospel of Luke used Matthew as well.
+Most scholars agree from both external attributions and the familiarity with the Hebrew language, the Torah, and the technical legal aspects of scripture being debated in his time, that the author was a Jew who stood on the margin between traditional and non-traditional Jewish values.
 (Note: This view is based on three arguments: (a) the setting reflects the final separation of Church and Synagogue, about 85 AD; (b) it reflects the capture of Jerusalem and destruction of the Temple by the Romans in 70 AD; (c) it uses Mark, usually dated around 70 AD, as a source.
 (See R. T. France (2007), The Gospel of Matthew, p.
 18.)
 France himself is not convinced by the majority—see his Commentary, pp. 18–19.
 Allison adds that "Ignatius of Antioch, the Didache, and Papias—all from the first part of the second century—show knowledge of Matthew, which accordingly must have been composed before 100 CE.
 (See e.g. Ign., Smyrn.
 1; Did.
 8.2.)"
 See Dale Allison, "Matthew" in Muddiman and Barton's The Gospels (Oxford Bible Commentary), Oxford 2010, p.
 27.)
-Other scholars, such as N. T. Wright and John Wenham, hold there are problems with dating Matthew late in the first century, and argue that it was written in the 40s–50s AD.
+Other scholars, such as N. T. Wright and John Wenham, argue that it is problematic to date this gospel to the late first century, maintaining that it was composed in the 40s–50s CE.
 (Note: Wenham holds that later dates are based on (a) a belief that the apocalyptic passages in the Synoptics refer to past events rather than future; and (b) a misreading of Irenaeus as claiming that Matthew wrote after Peter and Paul preached in Rome.)
-Whether the Gospels were composed before or after 70 AD, according to Bas van Os, the lifetime of various eyewitnesses that includes Jesus's own family through the end of the First Century is very likely statistically.
-Markus Bockmuehl finds this structure of lifetime memory in various early Christian traditions.
+According to Bas van Os, it was likely written within the lifetime of various eyewitnesses that include Jesus's own family through the end of the first century;^{]} Markus Bockmuehi finds this structure of lifetime memory in various early Christian traditions.